Honeyminer was an automatic multiple coin mining program that pays users to use their spare computing power.

 In September 2019, Honeyminer was acquired by Core Scientific.

-Although there have been few official updates since the Core Scientific acquisition, it does seem like the project's still active.
+Although there have been few official updates since the Core Scientific acquisition, at some point it did seem like the project was still active.